pinntech/SlotLabel/README.md

-SlotLabel is an effective UIScrollView hack, the basic magic works by positioning UILabels vertically within the UIScrollView, then to animate to a specific character an offset is calculated to animate to.
+SlotLabel is an effective UIScrollView hack, the basic magic works by positioning UILabels vertically within the UIScrollView, then to animate to a specific character an offset is calculated to shift content.
 The SlotCharacter does the heavy lifting as far as animation and custom configuration go.
 The SlotLabel itself just positions the SlotCharacters horizontally next to each other to behave as a label.
-Then when setting the text of the SlotLabel it will tell each character where it needs to animate to in order to display the correct text.
+The SlotLabel just has to orchestrate the correct values to its child SlotCharacter instances.

 ### Contributing
 ----------------